 Conservation plan brief

-You can download a standard Conservation Plan Brief that outlines the scope of work and contractual aspects.
+Download a standard conservation plan brief (Word - 35kb) that outlines the scope of work and contractual aspects.
 Change the brief in Microsoft Word to suit your requirements.

 Council provides free architectural advice to assist owners in preparing specific briefs for conservation plans.